Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 “Oh, no more haunted apartment!”
 I couldn’t keep the smile off my face.
 “They’re keeping their distance like never before.
 They don’t completely ignore me, but I don’t feel like a beacon for horrible weird monsters anymore.
 I can’t tell you how much that means to me, how much less messed up the world feels.”

 “Good, good.
 I didn’t know exactly what it would do left on human skin for days on end.”
 Evelyn’s eyes took on a distant look.
-I rubbed the skin around the Fractal and asked one of the questions I’d been avoiding thinking about these last two weeks.
+I rubbed the skin around the Fractal and asked one of the questions I’d avoided thinking about these last two weeks.

 “What is it?
 The Fractal, I mean.
 You call it a warding sign, but what is it, how does it work?”